 All the teams should maintain a Web log (blog) which serves as a journal of the team activities, work, discussions and decisions.
-Professors should be given access to the team's blog.
-Team meeting notes and attendance control should be posted on the blog.
+This blog is to begin no later than the second week of class and should remain during the entire semester.
+Professors must be given access to the team's blog.
+Team meeting notes and attendance control should be posted on the blog on a regular basis.
+Any doubts about the blog should be directed to the faculty members.